-Since July 2011, the CFPB has been protecting consumers and making markets work in an open, transparent and fair way.
-It has already won refunds of over \$700 million to consumers from credit card companies that had treated them unfairly.
-It has been on the job helping service members and veterans, seniors, students and other consumers at high risk of financial fraud.
-It is www.ourfinancialsecurity.org the only federal financial regulator that has met all of its regulatory deadlines, and it has received praise from industry leaders for its transparency and openness.
+Since July 2011, the CFPB has been doing its job of protecting consumers and establishing rules and guidelines so that markets will work in an open, transparent and fair way.
+It is putting money back in the pockets of defrauded consumers, including, for example, refunds of over \$700 million to consumers from credit card companies that had treated them unfairly, along with refunds of hundreds of millions more from abusive practices ranging from unfair mortgage servicing to auto loan pricing discrimination to deceptive practices aimed at service members.

+The CFPB has been on the job helping service members and veterans, seniors, students and other consumers at high risk of financial fraud.
+Important new rules it has put in place include new standards so that abusive mortgages like those that helped cause the financial crisis cannot return and new protections to prevent people from being gouged when they send money to family abroad.
+Further, the CFPB is the only federal financial regulator that has met all of its regulatory deadlines, and it has received praise even from industry leaders for its transparency and openness.

-Legislation under consideration in the Financial Services Committee would harm the CFPB's ability to protect the public in a variety of ways.
-We urge you to oppose each of these bills and any similar proposals designed to hobble the CFPB and prevent it from doing its job.
+HR 3193 includes several bills previously passed in the Financial Services Committee.
+If the bill were to become law, it would seriously undermine the CFPB's ability to protect the public in a range of ways.
+We urge you to oppose HR 3193 and any similar proposals designed to hobble the CFPB and prevent it from doing its job.